Alba Flores: 2015–2019: Career breakthrough

-From 2015 to 2019, she played the character named Saray Vargas de Jesús, a Rromani woman who initially faced a 5-year prison sentence for Assault in Vis a Vis (Locked Up).
+From 2015 to 2019, she played the character named Saray Vargas de Jesús, a Romani woman who initially faced a 5-year prison sentence for Assault in Vis a Vis (Locked Up).
 The show suffered comparisons to Orange is the New Black before the premiere due to similar prison setting, however, after the initial episodes, was proven that the two shows are different in themes in which Vis a Vis is more of a high octane thriller Drama and Dark Humor as to the Comedy Drama of Orange is the New Black.
 Considered a clever and thrilling breakout out hit by critics and fans alike, the show gave Flores her first breakout role in television.
 For this, she received her first TV Award, a shared Best Female Performer in Fiction Award with the female cast via Ondas Awards, a Best Supporting Actress in a Television Series Award for Spanish Actors Union Awards and several other acting citations.

 In 2017, Netflix bought Global streaming rights for the show.
 With a strong following, the show run for a total of four seasons and an additional spinoff called Vis a Vis: Oasis premiered in 2020.
 Flores, who played an essential character on the main show had a special guest appearance in the finale to close the series.